takenot-es/CCM_Disclaimer_Key/README.md

 #### CA
 `{{ organization.disclaimers.CA.content }}`<br>
-Licensed by the Department of Business Oversight under the California Residential Mortgage Lending Act.
+Licensed by the Department of Financial Protection and Innovation under the California Residential Mortgage Lending Act.

 #### Consult_a_Tax_Advisor
 `{{ organization.disclaimers.Consult_a_Tax_Advisor.content }}`<br>